openmobilityfoundation/mobility-data-specification/policy/README.md

 Contains a list of providers and APIs/endpoints/fields that a version of MDS applies to over a certain time frame in its [Requirement](#requirement) data feed in the `mds_versions` section.

-Unique combinations for MDS versions, specific providers, and dates (past, current, or future) can be defined.
+Unique combinations for MDS versions, specific providers, vehicle types, and dates (past, current, or future) can be defined.
 For example an agency can define MDS version 1.2.0 for Provider #1 in a pilot with beta endpoints and optional fields, version 1.2.0 for other providers without beta features starting a month from now, and version 1.1.0 for Provider #2 with docked bikeshare.

 ```jsonc
 // ...